 Therefore, many of the memories of our childhood are actually information that we decided to keep, consciously or unconsciously, because are important to understand who we are and why we are at this point in our lives.
-Those memories will give a sense to the “self” that we have built, helping to reorganize the information necessary to reaffirm our identity.
+Those memories will give a sense to the “ego” that we have built, helping to reorganize the information necessary to reaffirm our identity.

 On one hand, those memories are positive because allow us to maintain a certain consistency, but can also become obstacles that prevent us from growing, especially when it comes to traumatic memories.
 In these cases, we have to remember that we can’t go back and rewrite our childhood, but we can choose which memories we keep.
 Of course, this doesn’t mean we have to eliminate them, but reassess their emotional impact.
 The past helps us to understand ourselves, but it doesn’t have to define us and, above all, shouldn’t write our future.

 Wells, C.; Morrison, C. M. & Conway, M. A. (2014) Adult recollections of childhood memories: What details can be recalled?
 The Quarterly Journal of Experimental Psychology; 67: 1249-1261.

 Wang, Q. & Peterson, C. (2014) Your earliest memory may be earlier than you think: Prospective studies of children’s dating of earliest childhood memories.Developmental Psychology; 50: 1680-1686.